openbaton/docs/docs/vnf-package.md

 This doc describes essential components of a VNF Package, how to create them and how to use them after onboarding.
 Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it by an NSD.

+The NFVO can also work with CSAR as described in the [Tosca simple profile for NFV][tosca-nfv].
+More information about building and deploying compliant CSARs in this [tutorial][csar-onboarding].

 A VNF Package is a tar-archive that contains all the information required for creating a VNF for the Open Baton's NFVO.
 After onboarding the VNF Package to the NFVO you can use the VNF directly in the NSD by referencing the VNFD by its ID.
 A VNF Package includes the VNFD, the image, scripts and a Metadata file structured as shown in the next part.